.

-Beaumont hospital National Centre for AATD is recognised worldwide as one of the major centres for the diagnosis, treatment and research in AATD.
-Everyone who has a positive result on testing is offered the opportunity to attend the Beaumont Hospital specialist AATD clinic where they will receive expert assessment, including lifestyle advice, genetic counselling, determination of the severity of their condition and its trajectory and access to new therapies being considered for AATD.
+Beaumont Hospital National Centre for AATD is recognised worldwide as one of the major centres for diagnosis, treatment and research in AATD.
+Everyone who has a positive result on testing is offered the opportunity to attend the Beaumont Hospital specialist AATD clinic where they will receive expert assessment, including lifestyle advice, genetic counselling, determination of the severity of their condition and its trajectory, and access to new therapies being considered for AATD.
 Since its inception in 2004 the AATD service in Beaumont Hospital has published the major papers on the lung risk for MZ and SZ individuals and pioneered intravenous plasma purified AAT as a treatment option for people with the ZZ form of AATD.
-It has also published new strategies for testing people for AATD and is the home of the Irish National AATD Registry.
+It has also published new strategies for testing people for AATD and is the home of the Irish National AATD Registry .

 Was this page useful?